Lolita Rear Screen Projection Location Shots 271-285

 The Haze household is in Ramsdale, New Hampshire.
 When Humbert picks up Lolita from Camp Climax to take her to the Enchanted Hunters Hotel, we gather from the book that this is in the White Mountains.
 With the exception of those in England, identified location shots early in the film stick to the northeast.
 Ramsdale is represented by Dover, New Hampshire, and Westerly, Rhode Island.
 When Humbert starts out on his drive to Camp Climax, the old toll gate we see leads to the Interstate Bridge between Kittery, Maine and Portsmouth, New Hampshire.
 The ferry was one at Jamestown Ferry Landing at Newport, Rhode Island.

 After Humbert picks up Lolita at Camp Climax, with their drive to the Enchanted Hunters Hotel it would be reasonable to assume they are still in the northeast, would it not?
-Instead, the green screen for the trip to the Enchanted Hunters Hotel is all definitely South Dakota with the exception of shot 286 which I can't identify.
+Instead, the rear screen for the trip to the Enchanted Hunters Hotel is all definitely South Dakota with the exception of shot 286 which I can't identify.

-Well, I first recognized that the landscape didn't look very northeast to me.
-I have been to South Dakota, and it was looking more South Dakota to me, so I trying to find any features that could help lead to an ID as to where these green screen shots were.
+I first recognized that the landscape didn't look very northeast to me.
+I have been to South Dakota, and it was looking more South Dakota to me, so I tried to find any features that could help lead to an ID as to where these rear screen projection shots were.
 The first one I could use was in shot 284, the sign for the Covered Wagon Resort.
 I looked it up and the Covered Wagon Resort was (and is) in the Black Hills of South Dakota on Sturgis Road.
 I could find no mention of a Covered Wagon Resort in the northeast in the 50s or 60s or at all.
 The Covered Wagon Resort is now even on the National Park's Service Register of Historic Places.

 I knew people wouldn't be satisfied with that (just as I wasn't, I wanted confirmation) so I sought to identify the landscape.
 The background mountains had a long break in them which I hoped would be easy to locate and I did.
 Compare my Googlemaps grab above with the screengrab from shot 281 and I think you'll be satisfied we are indeed in South Dakota.
 This is fairly near the Covered Wagon Resort, northwest of it.